-“We go out into the world and ask ‘What’s there?’” says ecologist Ryan Kelly, whose work with other researchers involves a search for DNA that has dispersed through the environment.
+“We go out into the world and ask ‘What’s there?’” says ecologist Ryan Kelly, whose work with other researchers involves a search for DNA that has been shed by organisms into the surrounding environment.
 This approach is referred to as environmental DNA research, or eDNA for short.

 “Every living thing has DNA and is leaving that DNA in the environment,” Kelly said, explaining the concept at the symposium.
 “Whether you are a many-celled porpoise or a single-celled dinoflagellate, you have DNA, and so we can go and collect that.”